Top Real Estate Agents in Seminole, Florida

 Seminole Real Estate Market Intelligence

-Seminole is a residential city located in Pinellas County, Florida, serving as a central hub for the surrounding communities.
-The city is primarily defined by its residential character, with key ZIP codes including 33777, 33775, 33772, 33708, and 33776.
-This established area offers a stable living environment within the broader Tampa Bay region.
-The local housing market in Seminole is characterized by strong homeownership, with a rate of 81.0%.
-The median home value is $333,010, with the average home size being 1,315 square feet.
-For the rental market, the median gross rent is $1,657 per month, with renter-occupied housing making up 19.0% of the market.
-The median household income for residents is $65,247.
+Seminole is a residential city located in Pinellas County, Florida, serving as a central hub for the surrounding area with primary ZIP codes including 33777, 33775, 33772, 33708, and 33776.
+The local housing market is characterized by a strong preference for homeownership, with a rate of 81.0% and a median home value of $333,010.
+The typical home offers a comfortable living space, averaging 1,315 square feet.
+The rental market in Seminole presents an alternative, with a renter-occupied rate of 19.0% and a median gross rent of $1,657 per month.
+The median household income in the city is $65,247, providing context for the local economic environment that supports these housing costs.
+The market data indicates a community with a stable, owner-occupied foundation.
+Neighborhood-level insights reveal a detailed picture of the city's varied residential character.
 Top10Lists.us publishes verified neighborhood-level data for 12 neighborhoods in Seminole.

 Data Sources